RickofManc/fresh-casts/README.md

 * Performance - using Chrome's developer tool 'Lighthouse Testing' pages are tested for performance, best-practice, SEO and accessibility.
 * Browser - pages are tested for layout, features and general performance across Chrome, Firefox, Edge, Safari and Opera.
 * Device - manual testing will be performed on an iOS and Android mobile, Tablet, Laptop and Desktop to ensure all users have a positive experience no matter which device or browser they prefer to use.
-* Code validation - ensuring the code base is validated using industry standard tools for HTML, CSS, JavaScript and Python code.
+* Code validation - ensuring the code base is validated using industry standard tools for HTML, CSS and Python code.

 As the size of results tables as summaries is quite large, I've opted to document this in a separate file.